Noel Murphy (rugby union, born 1937): Ireland

-British Lions
+British and Irish Lions

-Murphy also toured twice with the British Lions and was a member of their squad for both the 1959 and 1966 tours of Australia and New Zealand.
+Murphy also toured twice with the British and Irish Lions and was a member of their squad for both the 1959 and 1966 tours of Australia and New Zealand.
 He made his Lions debut on 30 May 1959 against New South Wales and marked the occasion with a try.
 He played in 18 games during the 1959 tour and a scored further four tries, one each against Canterbury and Bay of Plenty/Thames Valley and two against North Auckland.
 He made his Test debut for the Lions against Australia on 13 June 1959.
 During the same tour he also played in three further Tests against New Zealand.
 Murphy also played 17 games and scored 3 tries on the 1966 tour.
 Two of his tries came in the opening game against Western Australia on 7 May.
 He played in four Test games, two against Australia and two against New Zealand.
 He scored his third try of the tour in the second test against Australia on 4 June 1966.

 Coach and administrator

-After retiring as a player Murphy coached Cork Constitution, Munster and then Ireland between 1977 and 1980.
-He also coached the British Lions on their 1980 South Africa tour.
+After retiring as a player, Murphy coached Cork Constitution, Munster and then Ireland between 1977 and 1980.
+He also coached the British and Irish Lions on their 1980 South Africa tour.
 He has also served as president of Cork Constitution, the Munster Branch and the IRFU.
 He is currently one of Ireland's representatives on the International Rugby Board and is on the organising committee of the Heineken Cup.